 The obtained scores on the test data for the four methods can be found in Figure 2.

-Figure 2: Quantitative evaluation of ReCo in comparison to WhatIf, DiCE random and DiCE genetic on four different metrics; the number of feature differences, the distance to the input and closest training data, and realism.
+Figure 2: Quantitative evaluation of ReCo in comparison to WhatIf, DiCE random and DiCE genetic on four different metrics; the number of feature differences (A), the distance to the input (B) and closest training data (C), and realism (D).

 While DiCE random performs best in terms of the number of differences, and quite well on distance, it performs poorly on realism and is the furthest away from the training data.
 This is because DiCE random starts from the original instance, and perturbs a random feature until the target prediction is reached.
 This strategy helps keep the number of feature differences and the overall distance score low, but does not in any way account for the relations between the features.
 This makes this method infeasible for our dataset.

-An improvement can be seen when the genetic version is used; the median realism score almost hits a sufficient 0.6, and the distance to the training data is practically zero.
+An improvement can be seen when the genetic version is used (light blue box plots in Fig. 2); the median realism score almost hits a sufficient 0.6, and the distance to the training data is practically zero.
 We can attribute these better scores to the combination of profiles from the training data.
 However, this crossover still simply combines the feature values of two instances, which can create unlikely feature combinations.
 Mutation has a similar effect.
 It is interesting to see that this algorithm leads to significantly larger distances and more feature differences.
 It could be that by combining training instances, the newly formed amalgamation becomes more generalized for the target prediction and as such, moves further away from the input.

 The WhatIf method could be seen as a baseline, using only existing training examples as counterfactuals.
 Its realism score and distance to the training data are therefore perfect, but it suffers from many feature differences and a higher distance score.